Managing Director & Senior Partner

 Oak Street Health also identifies potential risks by triaging patients into one of four tiers—age, comorbidities, recent utilization patterns, and degree of social support.
 This helps identify the optimal interventions for each population and to allocate the right resources to maintain patient health.

-As a result of this approach, Oak Street Health’s net promoter score (NPS) reached 92%, indicating high-patient satisfaction.
+As a result of this approach, Oak Street Health’s customer loyalty score reached 92%, indicating high-patient satisfaction.
 And both hospital admissions and emergency department admissions fell by 51% and readmission rates within 30 days of discharge dropped by 42%.

 Another example comes from the National Health Service (NHS) in England where low-cost prevention is improving long-term outcomes.
 Case in point, the high price tag for poor oral health, which costs the NHS £3.4 billion annually.
 Citizens in deprived areas do not routinely go to the dentist.
 However, they routinely visit community pharmacies to pick up medicine.
 With this in mind, the NHS launched a new initiative in which pharmacists offer oral health advice to customers waiting for their medicine.
 As a result, 66% of customers who heard the pharmacist’s advice said they would “definitely” change their oral health habits in the future.